graphile/graphile.github.io/src/pages/postgraphile/production.md

   will perform any writes or not: if it's a `query` then it's read-only, if it's a `mutation` then it may perform writes.

-Using `--read-only-connection <string>` [PRO] you may give PostGraphile a separate connection string to use for queries, to compliment the connection string passed via `--connection` which will now be used only for mutations.
+Using `--read-only-connection <string>` [PRO]&nbsp;[SPON] you may give PostGraphile a separate connection string to use for queries, to compliment the connection string passed via `--connection` which will now be used only for mutations.

 (If you're using middleware, then you should use the `readOnlyConnection` option instead.)